Posted by Rose McClement

 I had hit another of my ever increasing “learning cycles”.
 I became more involved with the hard finishes, plans, space planning and all and all – even managed the construction lingo.

-I have many plans still to be fulfilled – a rather big vision ahead of me, but right now, I am setting out on a campaign to take those many hotel interiors in the 3 & 4 star / budget hotel category from “DRAB TO FAB“.
-And being that my motto is: home is where the heart is – my market is all hotels local and South African.
-(For starters)
+I have many plans still to be fulfilled – a rather big vision ahead of me, but right now, I want to refurbish as many 3 & 4 star / “budget” hotel interiors as possible.
+And since my motto is: “home is where the heart is“, I’m going to start with the local South African hotels first.

-I have some seriously strong views on matters such as: why should we who can only afford 3 & 4 star hotels, or budget stays, have to put up with room interiors that speak of mediocrity, are totally uninspired and drab.
-(But clean!)
-Is having a clean room with totally outdated furniture (believe me, not even your Uncle from Joshua Doore wants most of that stuff back again) meant to be good enough for us?
+I have some seriously strong views on the state of hotel interiors and the refurbishment thereof.
+Why should we who can only afford 3 & 4 star hotels, or “budget” stays, have to put up with room interiors that speak of mediocrity, are totally uninspired and drab.
+Is having a clean room with totally outdated furniture (believe me, not even your “Uncle” from Joshua Doore wants most of that stuff back again) meant to be good enough for us?
 Why should the budget stay guest have to settle for less?
 Why can we not have “Luxe for Less”?

 Oh Boy – I am going to slow down here as I am burning up inside.
 I will leave that for my next post along these lines.

 So, that is a touch of my story to date.
-I am very excited about the future and in particular this campaign and hope to be able to make a difference in the hotel interiors, so that we the guests can know that we matter – in all issues of hospitality service.
+I am very excited about the future and I hope to be able to make a difference in the hotel interiors, so that we the guests can know that we matter – in all issues of hospitality service.

 I would love to hear your story about your career, or your dream, or what your love affair is all about.
 Be it interiors, food, wine, travel, fashion, beauty – whatever.
 Hopefully you will take the time to write to me.